 Will there be extra expenses?

 If your team isn’t right from the start, you may not be happy with the outcome.
-To make sure you make the best choice for you, take a look at our blog – 10 tips to help you choose the right builder.
+To ensure you choose the best house builders in Brisbane, take time to review key aspects that matter to you — we’ve even got 10 tips to help you get started.

 One of your most important responsibilities is to read the building contract to see exactly what’s included.
 This is a legal document that clearly states what has been agreed to.
 It’s far better to ask questions before you sign the contract, rather than assuming certain things are included, only to be disappointed later.